Security Services Delivery Kit

 The engagement is 8 days, and yet the demo above and deep dive sessions should only take a few days to deliver.
 So what does the rest of the engagement entail?

-Setting expectations: It's crucial to clearly communicate what this service includes and what it doesn't.
+• Setting expectations: It's crucial to clearly communicate what this service includes and what it doesn't.
 Some customers may have different expectations about what they've purchased, so clarify the scope early to avoid misunderstandings.
-For example, this engagement doesn't cover general CI/CD components beyond security-related aspects.

 1. Understanding the customer's current security setup and design.

-- Do you have certain code scans that are required for certain applications or when code meets between environments?
+• Do you have certain code scans that are required for certain applications or when deploying to certain environments?

-- How do you manage security data across a large number of applications?
+• How do you manage security across a large number of applications?

 2. Identify why the customer is interested (i.e. what is not working so well with their current setup).

-- Is it too difficult to manage security data and/or ensure all of the applications meet the necessary requirements?
+• Is it too difficult to manage security and/or ensure all of the applications meet the necessary requirements?

 3. Using the above information, discuss topic by topic how GitLab can solve the customer's issues.

-- Security policies can achieve enforcement of standardized security templates across groups of applications.
+• Security policies can enforce security controls across applications.

-- Shifting security to the left with merge request approvals combined with scan result policies can foster collaboration between security and developers to ensure all code is checked before moving to production.
+• Shifting security to the left can foster collaboration between security and developers to ensure all code is checked before moving to production.

-- The security dashboard allows you to manage vulnerabilities over time across all of your projects, gather data about vulnerability remediation trends, and export that data for your own reporting purposes.
+• The security dashboard allows you to manage vulnerabilities across projects, gather data about vulnerability remediation trends, and export that data for your own reporting purposes.

-- All of the above can be done within a single platform aka GitLab, which simplifies the user experience for both developers and security team members.
+• All of the above can be done within a single platform to simplify the user experience for both developers and security team members.

 4. Using the above discovery information, design the security vision of what the customer's end state GitLab setup could look like.

-- 10,000 foot view: GitLab SAST, DAST, Code Quality, Secrets Detection, and Container scanning are used to displace existing Snyk and Checkmarx implementation.
+• 10,000 foot view: GitLab SAST, DAST, Secrets Detection, and Container scanning.

-- Organization: Top level group contains centralized repository of security templates with different scanning setups that are automatically enforced to different types of projects.
-Developers don't need to worry about including any security scans in their code as these security pipelines are automatically injected into the application pipelines.
-The security team has a single location for all of the templates, which makes it easy to manage and update as needed.
-Developers can also easily contribute back to those templates through issues and merge requests.
+• Organization: Top level group contains centralized repository of security templates with different scanning setups that are automatically enforced.
+Developers don't need to worry about including any security scans in their code as these security scans are automatically injected into the application pipelines.
+The security team has a single location for all of the templates, which makes it easy to manage and maintain.
+Developers can easily contribute back to those templates through issues and merge requests.
 The necessary security folks will be automatically asked to review any application code MRs that violate a security policy.

-- Workflow: Every code commit triggers a SAST and Secrets Detection scan.
-On merge request pipelines, additional Code Quality and Container Scans are run.
-There are different security policies assigned to differentiate between web applications, payment applications, business applications, etc., each with different templates to match the specific security requirements.
+• Workflow: Every code commit triggers a SAST and Secrets Detection scan.
+On merge request pipelines, additional scans can be run.
+There are different security policies assigned to differentiate between web applications, payment applications, business applications, etc., each with different objectives to match specific security requirements.
 Security professionals can use the Security Dashboard to pull reporting and trend data for vulnerabilities broken down by severity at both a group and project level.

 DevSecOps Transformation